-As of December 31, 2014, we had 420 full-time employees.
-We also employed a total of 71 contract personnel who assist our full-time employees with respect to specific tasks and perform various field and other services.
-On January 20, 2015, we announced the closing of our Dallas, Texas area office and the termination of approximately 75 employees Company-wide.
-We also released 24 contract personnel.
-See Note 16.b to our audited consolidated financial statements included elsewhere in this Annual Report.
+As of December 31, 2015, we had 340 full-time employees.
+We also employed a total of 22 contract personnel who assist our full-time employees with respect to specific tasks and perform various field and other services.
 Our future success will depend partially on our ability to identify, attract, retain and motivate qualified personnel.
 We are not a party to any collective bargaining agreements and have not experienced any strikes or work stoppages.
 We consider our relations with our employees to be satisfactory.